How to Say You’re Not Feeling Well Professionally

 When informing your boss about your sick leave, keep things to the point without over-explaining your illness and symptoms.

-Instead, briefly explain why you’re taking a sick leave (e.g. contagious illness such as flu and cold, stomach flu or family issues) and state your approximation of the period you’ll be away.
+Instead, briefly explain why you’re taking sick leave (e.g., contagious illness such as flu and cold, stomach flu, or family issues) and state your approximation of the period you’ll be away.

 Step #3: Tell your boss whether you’ll be available to check emails/make urgent calls

-Aside from the reason for your absence and the estimated number of days you’ll be absent, do not forget to mention your availability during your sick leave.
-If the symptoms are not that serious, ensure to debrief your boss about whether you’ll be available to check emails and messages or make voice calls if needed.
+Aside from the reason for your absence and the estimated number of days you’ll be absent, don’t forget to mention your availability during your sick leave.
+If the symptoms aren’t severe, try to debrief your boss about whether you’ll be able to check emails and messages or make voice calls if needed.

 Step #4: Have a plan for the next steps

-Depending on your current assignments, keep your manager informed of your pending tasks.
-Sometimes, you may delegate your tasks to other team members or discuss expanding the deadlines with your manager.
+Sometimes, you may delegate your tasks to other team members or discuss extending the deadlines with your manager.

 How to ask for a mental health day professionally?

-Looking after your mental health and communicating with your managers instead of forcing yourself to continue is critical for your productivity and workplace well-being.
+Looking after your mental health and communicating with your manager instead of forcibly pushing through is crucial for your well-being as well as your productivity.

 As soon as you recognize burnout symptoms, it’s a good time to ask your boss for a mental health day.

-In order to communicate effectively, make sure to be direct and to the point, but not go into detail.
-Most importantly, briefly explain how a mental health day would contribute to your further performance.
+In order to communicate effectively, make sure to be direct, but don’t go into detail.
+Most importantly, briefly explain how a mental health day would improve your performance.

 “I really care about my job performance, but I’m not feeling well today.
 Taking a day off to relax and recharge would mean a lot to me.”